Hunza Valley, Pakistan

 Hunza Valley celebrates a variety of festivals, reflecting its cultural and agricultural traditions.

-- Ginani Festival: This harvest festival is celebrated in early summer to mark the arrival of new crops.
-Locals express gratitude through traditional songs, dances, and feasts, celebrating the blessings of nature.
+This harvest festival is celebrated in early summer to mark the arrival of new crops.
+Locals express gratitude through traditional songs, dances, and feasts, celebrating the blessings of nature. -

 Languages